-The study team considered the results of the arithmetic method as a validation of the recommendations developed through the reasoned argument method presented Exhibit 8.16.
+The study team considered the results of the arithmetic method as a validation of the recommendations developed through the reasoned argument method presented in Exhibit 8.15.
 As such, The Windsor-Essex Parkway was selected as the technically preferred access road alternative for this study.

-The Technically and Environmentally Preferred Alternative (TEPA) for this study therefore consists of The Windsor-Essex Parkway, together with Crossing X-10B, connecting to Plaza B1 in Canada.
-Further details with regard to the TEPA are provided in.
+The Technically and Environmentally Preferred Alternative (TEPA) for this study therefore consists of The Windsor-Essex Parkway, connecting to Plaza B1, together with Crossing X-10B.
+Further details with regard to the TEPA are provided in Chapter 9.